Functions, classes and modules

 Summary

-• Functions are black boxes that takes input and produces output.
+• Functions as black boxes that take input and produces output.

 • Pure functions are easier to reason about.

-• Avoid mutable default arguments and modifying input arguments.
+• Avoid mutable default arguments and modifying input.

 • Classes are useful for grouping related functions and data.